-As part of our Continuing Professional Development programme (CPD), training needs are identified for staff to improve their teaching and learning of children with SEND.
-This may include whole school training on SEND issues or to support identified groups of learners in school with: autism, attachment disorder, fine motor skills and more.
-Teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class, e.g. medical training to support staff implementing care plans.
+As part of our Continuing Professional Development programme (CPD), training needs are identified for staff to improve the teaching and learning of children with SEND.
+This may include whole school training on SEND issues or to support identified groups of learners in school, such as autism, attachment disorder, fine motor skills, etc. Teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class, e.g. Training on autism or medical training to support staff implementing care plans.
 The SENDCO works closely with specialists from external support services who may provide advice or direct support to enable the best provision for your child.